emlautarom1/emlautarom1.github.io/content/posts/single-responsability-and-decorator-pattern.md

 ## The wrong fix: Modify the code

 My initial thought was to change the code on `JwtAuth` removing the `Lazy` and instead manually controlling when to produce a new token and when to use a previously computed value.
-After writing the required code I realized that this was **a bad idea** since now the class now had two responsibilities: handling the token generation and also dealing with caching and expirations.
+After writing the required code I realized that this was **a bad idea** since now the class now had two responsibilities: handling the token generation and also dealing with caching and expiration.

 - If the logic for generating the token were to change, we would need to change `JwtAuth` again.
 - If the timeout logic were to change, we would need to change `JwtAuth` again.